soocc/SOOCC/README.md

 Most of my songs are found in the channel [Lofi Records](https://www.youtube.com/channel/UCuw1VDsmOWOldKGLYq6AkVg).

-If you can't find a specific song, you can use a [song search](https://www.google.com/search?q=song+search) tool.
+If you can't find a specific song, you can try finding and using a [song search](https://www.google.com/search?q=song+search) tool.

 ### Description used in videos:
 ```markdown